befrthunder/ExactCIone/README.md

 <!-- badges: start -->

-A R package to construct the admissible exact intervals for the binomial proportion, the poisson mean and the total number of subjects with a certain attribute or the total number of the subjects for the hypergeometric distribution.
+An R package to construct the admissible exact intervals for the binomial proportion, the poisson mean and the total number of subjects with a certain attribute or the total number of the subjects for the hypergeometric distribution.
 Both one-sided and two-sided intervals are of interest.
 This package can be used to calculate the intervals constructed methods developed by Wang (2014) and Wang (2015).